AndrewFeeney/all-positive-integers-in-ascending-order/README.md

 ### What order should they be in?

-They should be in consecituve ascending order.
+They should be in consecutive ascending order.